 Jim: And that’s so critical, especially for Christian leaders, for pastors, that, that what people see is what you are.

 Jim: And I think anything other than that is hypocrisy, actually.
 So, uh, Bob, how about your experience?
 You grew up in Southern California.
 Your mom and dad I think were in the counseling are- arena.

 Bob: Yeah.
 It’s interesting the similarities as we got together, uh, and started working together-

 Jim: How many years ago was that?

-Bob: Oh, it was 21 years ago.
-It was interesting to see the similarities and the differences.
-Unlike Greg, I – I – my family was broken.
-My parents got divorced, I think, before I was a year old, which was a long time ago and divorce was not normal in those days.
-Not like today.
-I was kind of an oddball because I went every other weekend to my dad and my stepmom’s house because both my parents remarried, and I grew up with two families that were relatively intact.
-No believers, though, in the bunch.
+Bob: Uh, it, it was interesting to see the similarities and the differences.
+Uh, unlike Greg, I, I… My family was, uh, broken.
+My parents got divorced, uh, I think before I was a year old, which was a long time ago and divorce was not normal in those days, not like today.
+I was kind of an oddball, ’cause I went every other weekend to my dad and my stepmom’s house, because both my parents remarried, and I grew up with two families that were relatively intact.
+No believers though in the bunch.

-Bob: …In that I started having some normal teenage issues with my mother.
+Bob: … in that, I started having some normal teenage issues with my mother.
 And I would go to my father and my stepmother and I would complain about what was going on between, you know, me and my mom.
-And they decided to help.
-So, they started giving me books at like 13 that were psychology books.
+And they decided to help, so they started giving me books at, like, 13 that were psychology books.

-Greg: That’s amazing.
+Jim: (laughs) That’s amazing.

 Jim: That’s bad news.